100 General Trivia Questions and Answers Quiz Test for Adults

 Australia

-87. At which location in present-day Oman, a human settlement record of the Middle Paleolithic era at about 125–75 kya discovered?
+87. At which location in present-day Oman, was a human settlement record of the Middle Paleolithic era at about 125–75 kya discovered?

 Aybut

-88. Boat Lifts on the Canal du Centre, a UNESCO world industrial heritage site is located in which country?
+88. Boat Lifts on the Canal du Centre, a UNESCO World Industrial Heritage site is located in which country?

 Belgium